1 year full-time

 Download an Application form

 This programme of academic study and professional training will enable participants to gain entry to the career guidance profession and work in a range of settings (e.g. careers service companies, youth guidance services, further education, higher education, adult guidance, the voluntary sector).
-The programme can either be taken over one year of fulltime study or two years part-time.
+The programme can either be taken over one year of full-time study or two years part-time.
 Learners can choose between attending teaching in person or engaging through blended learning.

 A blend of academic study (lectures, seminars, e-learning and discussions) and professional application (placements, practical days in the University and role play) is offered on a full-time and part-time basis.
-The QCG programme meets all the learning outcomes laid down by the Institute of Career Guidance and includes:
+The QCG programme meets all the learning outcomes laid down by the Career Development Institute and includes:

-The programme is assessed at HE level 3 (the level of the final year of a degree programme).
-Students who do not already hold a first degree or a level 2 qualification (e.g. Diploma of Higher Education or a Higher National Diploma), will be asked to provide evidence of their capability to study at this level.
+The programme is assessed at HE level 7 (the level of the final year of a degree programme).
+Students who do not already hold a first degree or a level 6 qualification (e.g. A Batchelor’s Degree), will be asked to provide evidence of their capability to study at this level.
 This will involve completing a piece of written work as part of the selection process.